chakler/chakler.github.io/faq/index.md

 ## When did you start to learn coding websites?

-For HTML and CSS, it was second year college so I was around 20 - 21 I guess?
+For <abbr title="Hypertext Markup Language">HTML</abbr> and <abbr title="Cascading Style Sheets">CSS</abbr>, it was second year college so I was around 20 - 21 I guess?
 Then a year later I learn some Javascript when I was creating the first version of The Missing Bulb's site.

 ## What did you use to create this website?